IgnasiLucas/Brachionus/README.md

 This project contains some analysis performed by Dr. Eva Tarazona Castelblanque, for one chapter of her PhD thesis, which is available here: http://roderic.uv.es/handle/10550/67254.
-It is a comparison of gene expression levels in diapausing eggs from rotifer Brachionus plicatilis, from RNA-seq data.
+It is a comparison of gene expression levels in diapausing eggs from rotifer *Brachionus plicatilis*, from RNA-seq data.

 In this repository, my aim is to improve the reproducibility of Eva's results and potentially contribute some details to the analysis.
 Below, I will update the summaries of the results in reverse chronological